meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 ## Course Description & Outcomes

 Technology is pervasive in contemporary society, affecting virtually every facet of human existence.
 It is commonplace in homes.
-It has transformed work and communities, and even impacted the meaning of the word community.
+It has transformed work and communities, and even impacted the meaning of the word *community*.
 It has made the world smaller through advances in communication and afforded new ways to interact with others – think of email, social media and free real-time video chat.
 Despite the fact that it is so central to our lives, we often take technology for granted.
 Technology as a broad subject is often thought of only as “computers”, ignoring phones, vehicles, or design methods - and we seldom have an opportunity to reflect upon these influences in our lives.
 This course is designed to encourage such reflection by inviting you into a deeper discourse on technology, its impacts, and what relationship ethics has to technology and society.

 Liberal education (LE) is an essential part of your educational experience at the University of Minnesota.
 LE courses help you investigate the world from new perspectives, learn ways of thinking that will be useful to you in many areas of your life, and grow as an active citizen and lifelong learner.
 This course fulfills the LE Civic Life and Ethics Theme requirement and is premised upon the assumption that good citizenship calls for a critical understanding of technology as it impacts us in our day-to-day world.
 The course’s design explores, analyzes, and critically examines the uses of technology in education, global society, and the lives of individuals.
 Many advancing technologies, such as the Internet, present tremendous value to improve peoples’ lives across the globe.
 It is shortsighted to ignore potential threats that unethical use or misuse of technology bring in terms of cultural impacts, equity of distribution/access to knowledge, and on the rights of individuals (e.g. privacy and the potential for abuse of personal data).
 The course’s design enables a learning experience that values and challenges each individual’s prior knowledge, while encouraging critical reflection upon the relationships that learners see and discover between technological innovations, the lives of individuals, and implications for our global society.